 Recommendation not applied Justification Achievement of general objective set under the recommendation Proportion of independent directors on the Board of Directors (Section 9.3 of the AFEP-MEDEF Code) In controlled companies, independent directors should account for at least a third of the Board members.
-At March 7, 2023, three of the ten directors were independent (i.e., 30%).
+During the year, there were three independent directors on the Board out of a total of ten directors (i.e., 30%).
 The composition of the Board of Directors is linked to the majority shareholder and the minority shareholders being directly involved in the Board's work.
 Although Northwood Investors controls the Company, it only recommended the appointment of five of the ten directors, as two directors were appointed on the recommendation of the main minority shareholder.
-In particular, in view of the stipulations relating to the composition of the Board of Directors provided for in the shareholders' agreement entered into on April 6, 2016, as modified by an amendment dated December 16, 2021, between NW CGR 1 S.a.r.I, NW CGR 2 S.a.r.I and NW CGR 3 S.a.r.I, entities of the Northwood Concert and Euro Bernini Private Limited (a GIC group entity), it is not currently possible to change the composition of Vitura's Board of Directors.
-Furthermore, in order to maintain the Board's effectiveness, we do not consider it appropriate to increase the number of members.
-Nevertheless, in the event of a change in the shareholder base, the Company could consider changing the Board of Directors' composition so that independent directors account for one-third of its members, as recommended by the AFEP-MEDEF Code.
-In addition, three Board committees (the Audit Committee, the Appointments and Compensation Committee, and the Investment Committee) are in place and independent directors sit on the Board of Directors (30% of the Board's members are independent) and its committees (two-thirds of the Audit Committee and the Appointments and Compensation Committee's members are independent).
-This ensures that control cannot be exercised in an abusive manner.
-Lastly, the Board of Directors' Internal Rules and Regulations contain a Directors' Charter, which requires each director to be attentive to the division and exercise of the respective powers and responsibility of the Comp Ethical rules for directors (Section 20 of the AFEP-MEDEF Code) Directors are not required to hold a minimum number of shares.
+In particular, in view of the stipulations relating to the composition of the Board of Directors provided for in the shareholders' agreement entered into on April 6, 2016, as modified by an amendment dated December 16, 2021, between NW CGR 1 S.a.r.I, NW CGR 2 S.a.r.I and NW CGR 3 S.a.r.I, entities of the Northwood Concert and Euro Bernin Private Limited (a GIC group entity), it was not possible to change the composition of Vitura's Board of Directors.
+Furthermore, in order to maintain the Board's effectiveness, we did not consider it appropriate to increase the number of members.
+In addition, the existence of three Board committees (the Audit Committee, the Appointments and Compensation Committees (two-thirds of the Audit Committee and the Appointments and Compensation Committees (two-thirds of the Audit Committee and the Appointments and Compensation Committees (two-thirds of the Audit Committee and the Appointments and Compensation Committees in an abusive manner.
+Lastly, the Board of Directors' Internal Rules and Regulations contain a Directors' Charter, which requires each director to be attentive to the division and exercise of the respective powers and responsibility of the Company's governing bodies and to ensure that no one can exercise uncontrolled discretionary power over the Company.
+The Charter also stipulates that each director must inform the Board of Directors of any, even potential, conflict of interest, in which he/she could b appointed by Euro Bernini Private Limited (i.e., Euro Fairview Private Limited and Euro Lily Private Limited) resigned as directors in January 2024.
+As a result, there are currently three independent directors on the Board out of a Ethical rules for directors (Section 20 of the AFEP-MEDEF Code) Directors are not required to hold a minimum number of shares.
 They do not all personally hold Vitura shares and do not own a large number of shares in relation to the directors' compensation they receive, mainly because certain directors are linked to the majority shareholder and they do not all receive directors' compensation.
 Shareholding requirement for executive corporate officers (Section 23 of the AFEP-MEDEF Code) The Chairman of the Board of Directors and the Chief Executive Officer are not required to hold a minimum number of shares, mainly because they are linked to the majority shareholder and they do not receive any compensation for their duties.
-Organization of executive meetings (Section 11.3 of the AFEP-MEDEF Code) For practical reasons, no Board of Directors' meetings were held without the presence of the executive corporate officers in 2022.
-Such a meeting may be organized in 2023.
+Organization of executive meetings (Section 11.3 of the AFEP-MEDEF Code) For practical reasons, no Board of Directors' meetings were held without the presence of the executive corporate officers in 2023.
+Such a meeting may be organized in 2024.

-4.1.1.
-BOARD OF DIRECTORS
+6.4.1.1 Board of Directors